 Choose PDF Print, as this will allow you to create PDFs that will be ready for print and web.

 We recommend you to use the “Smallest file size” preset and select “Optimize for fast web view”, which is perfect for web.
 Make sure the “include hyperlinks” and “compress text and line art” boxes are checked.

 Alternatively, you could make your own custom preset for your PDF.
 A PDF preset is a group of settings that affect the process of creating a PDF.
 This will allow you to balance the file size with quality.

 Settings you should check for your web PDF export:

 - Set all (colour, greyscale and monochrome) images to “Bicubic Downsampling” to 150 pixels per inch for images above 150 pixels per inch.

 Save your new Export Preset by clicking “Save preset” You can even name it “Flipsnack” and next time you want to export a file as PDF for FlipSnack, you can use this preset.

-Now you can upload your PDF on flipsnack.com and add even more interactivity: audio, video and more.
+Now you can upload your PDF and transform it into a flip book on flipsnack.com and add even more interactivity: audio, video and more.

 More info here.